 John Schinker has been working in the field of educational technology since 1993.
 He began his career as a middle school computer applications teacher, and has taught in three different school districts in northeast Ohio.
 He holds degrees in Computer Science Education and Instructional Technology.

 John was an early proponent of the use of asynchronous communication tools in an educational environment.
 In 1994, he set up a bulletin board system for his students to use, and four years later was conducting research on using online discussions with middle school students.
 In his current position, he encourages teachers at the primary, middle, and high school levels to use online discussion tools along with blogging software, social networking tools, and collaborative software to accomplish the same goals.

-Currently, John is the technology coordinator for the Brecksville-Broadview Heights schools in Ohio, a suburban school district consisting of six schools, 3700 students, and approximately 500 employees.
+Currently, John is the Director of Technology for the Revere Local School District in Ohio, a suburban school district consisting of four schools, 2700 students, and approximately 400 employees.
 He is responsible for all aspects of operational and instructional technology.
+Previously, John served as Director of Technology for the Brecksville-Broadview Heights Schools.

 In 2009, John participated on an international Education Beyond Borders team to provide technology training and capacity building for teachers in South Africa and Kenya.
 He spent six weeks facilitating professional development workshops in Africa as part of this experience.